 Fun is not a word usually associated with discussions of education policy or increasing voter turnout, but Rachel Korach Howell and Kelly Garrett wanted to change that.
 Community Rocks!
 Rally for the School Board Vote is the result. […]

 Ed.
 Note: We have received a couple of comments about this article, specifically the inclusion of personal comments about candidate Brianna Wills made by former ICCSD School Board Vice President Tuyet Baruah.
-We appreciate the feedback, but stand by the article as written.
-Baruah’s status as a public figure who served six years on the […]
+We appreciate the feedback, but stand by the […]

 Tonight at 6 p.m., school board candidates for the Iowa City Community School District will gather at the Iowa City Public Library’s Meeting Room A to express their views on preselected subjects concerning special education in local schools.
-One of the primary organizers of the forum, Dina Bishara, said that each candidate was given three […]
+One of […]